Moms on the Move BC families supporting people with special needs

 - Contact your PAC and DPAC and encourage them to write the Premier, FInance Minister, Education Minister and your local MLAs - just as Surrey DPAC has done.

-- Join our growing Facebook group "Stop BC Education Cuts" to find out what other parents and districts are doing, to find and share information about cuts and to connect with other parents or advocacy efforts in your community.
+- Join our growing Facebook group " Stop BC Education Cuts " to find out what other parents and districts are doing, to find and share information about cuts and to connect with other parents or advocacy efforts in your community.

-New manual on evidence-based Autism education
+New evidence-based Autism manual

-The U.S.-based National Autism Center, which released the landmark National Standards Report last July summarizing the evidence base for various options in autism treatment, has just released a comprehensive manual titled, Evidence-Based Practice and Autism in the Schools.
-The 181-page manual includes important findings from the Center's National Standards Report, touted as the most extensive analysis of treatments for children and adolescents with ASD ever published.
+The U.S.-based National Autism Center , which released the landmark National Standards Report last July summarizing the evidence base for various options in autism treatment, has just released a comprehensive manual titled, Evidence-Based Practice and Autism in the Schools .
+The 181-page manual includes important findings from the Center's National Standards Report , touted as the most extensive analysis of treatments for children and adolescents with ASD ever published.

 The Center, a nonprofit organization, is dedicated to supporting effective, evidence-based treatment approaches for individuals with ASD.
 The manual assists educators in selecting and implementing the most effective research-supported treatments for ASD.
 In addition to providing important information about newly published research findings, it offers guidance on how to integrate professional judgment, family values, and preferences into treatment selection in order to build capacity and implement interventions accurately.